 Kurt Cobain purchased this 1961 Epiphone “Texan” acoustic guitar with the “Nixon Now” sticker as a replacement for his Stella acoustic from a Los Angeles guitar shop after completing the “In Utero” album.
-I’m not sure if the sticker was already in place.
+I’m not sure if the sticker was already in place when Cobain purchased it.

-Kurt’s guitar tech Earnest Bailey says this was one of the best-sounding acoustics he’s heard, and by far Kurt’s best.
-Despite this he wouldn’t use it on MTV Unplugged but it was on stage as a back-up.
+Kurt’s guitar tech Earnest Bailey claims this guitar was one of the best-sounding acoustics he’s heard, and by far Kurt’s best.
+Despite this Cobain did not use it for “Nirvana MTV Unplugged: In New York” but kept the guitar on stage as his back-up.

-He used the “Nixon Now” guitar during the “In Utero” tour on occasion as a backup to his Martin acoustic.
+On occasion Cobain used the “Nixon Now” guitar during the “In Utero” tour but it only served as a backup to his Martin acoustic.

 As for the “Nixon Now” sticker it was from Richard Nixon’s 1972 Presidential Campaign.
-A picture of Cobain appeared in a Nixon Library exhibition called “Rockin’ The White House.”
-Cobain is seen holding the “Nixon Now” acoustic guitar.
+A picture appeared in a Nixon Library exhibition called “Rockin’ The White House” where Cobain is seen holding the “Nixon Now” acoustic guitar.
 A Nixon Library curator says Cobain admired Nixon — or at least certain aspects of him.
 I doubt that.

-This “Texan” guitar is still owned by the Cobain estate and has been in storage in a private secured lot in Los Angeles.
+The Epiphone Texan guitar is still owned by the Cobain estate and has been kept in storage at a private secured lot in Los Angeles.